The Fat Tail: Chapter overview

-Politics and government policies can have a profound impact on capital markets, through currency controls, financial regulatory changes, sovereign credit defaults, and corruption, among other things.
+Politics and government policies can profoundly impact capital markets through currency controls, financial regulatory changes, sovereign credit defaults, and corruption, among other things.
 However, most investors fail to incorporate political risk into their economic models, reducing the efficacy of their models and heightening the potential for financial losses.
-Political risk is especially important to take into account when investing in emerging markets: by definition, Eurasia Group argues these are countries where politics matters at least as much as economics in affecting market outcomes.
-Each emerging market is unique—based on its regime type, ideology, policies, electoral systems, etc.—and thus analysis of political risk varies for each country.
+Political risk is especially important to consider when investing in emerging markets: by definition, Eurasia Group argues these are countries where politics matters at least as much as economics in affecting market outcomes.
+Each emerging market is unique—based on its regime type, ideology, policies, electoral systems, etc.—and thus political risk analysis varies for each country.